flowdy/FlowgencyTM/INSTALL.md

     cpanm --installdeps .

 Instead, you might prefer installing the packages that your linux distribution repository provides.
-E.g. if you want to install FlowgencyTM on your Raspbian-driven Pi which however I do not quite recommend because it is rather slow:
+E.g. if you want to install FlowgencyTM on your Raspbian-driven Pi (which however I do not quite recommend because it is rather slow):

     $ git clone https://github.com/flowdy/FlowgencyTM.git
     $ cd FlowgencyTM/